How does HIPAA affect Social Media Marketing? Here’s what you need to know.

 - Avoid interacting with protected health information, even if someone else posted it.

-Are you interested in creating a photo experience at your practice with the help of The SnapBar?
-Email [email protected] and we'll be happy to help!
+Are you interested in creating a custom-branded photo experience at your practice with Snapbar?
+Fill out our online form to get started!